Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ```
 ![img](assets/Statement_executed_successfully.png)

-3. Set your cursor on the *"copy into"* command and run it.
+4. Set your cursor on the *"copy into"* command and run it.
 This might take a few minutes.
 The output should be similar to this.
 ![img](assets/acq_part_results.png)

-#### ORDERS_ACQ.SQL
+**ORDERS_ACQ.SQL**
+1. Click the ellipsis next to the blue +Worksheets button.
-1. Select to *"create worksheet from SQL file"* and load the 100_acquisition/orders_acq.sql.
+2. Select to *"create worksheet from SQL file"* and load the 100_acquisition/orders_acq.sql.
-2. Setting the context of your script.
+3. Setting the context of your script.
 Highlight these in your worksheet, and run them to set the context.
 ``` sql
 use database DEV_WEBINAR_ORDERS_RL_DB;
 use schema   TPCH;